m00-copincha/pet-resistor/README.md

 * Remove creases using a hot air gun.

-* Remove glue using WD-40.
+* Remove glue using WD-40 and a srub sponge or a scrub brush.

 * Finally wash the bottle with detergent to remove any remaining grease.